-- Note 1: In this and following sections deviation settings are given first for wide bandwidth sets, followed by settings in brackets for narrow bandwidth sets []. - Note 2: The reference modulation and limiter adjustments are controlled by 256-step electronic potentiometers (EPOTs), which are adjusted via the "Reference Modulation" and "Deviation" settings in PGM800Win.
+- Note 1: In this and following sections deviation settings are given first for wide bandwidth sets, followed by settings in brackets for narrow bandwidth sets []. - Note 2: The reference modulation and limiter adjustments are controlled by 256step electronic potentiometers (EPOTs), which are adjusted via the "Reference Modulation" and "Deviation" settings in PGM800Win.
 This allows the two point modulation and deviation settings to be adjusted for each channel. - Note 3: To optimise the modulation response across the switching range, repeat steps 1-4 below for each channel that will be used (usually needed only for data applications).
-In applications where the modulation response is less critical (e.g. voice use only), carry out steps 1-4 below on the middle channel and use the "EPOT Fill" option1 in PGM800Win to copy the value to the other channels. - Note 4: If you are using an RF test set, turn the low pass filter off and set the high pass filter to 15kHz before beginning this procedure. - 1.
-Inject an audio signal of 450Hz 1.5V rms (+5dBm) into the CTCSS input (D-range 1 (PL100) pin 8).
+In applications where the modulation response is less critical (e.g. voice use only), carry out steps 1-4 below on the middle channel and use this value for all other channels1. - Note 4: If you are using an RF test set, turn the low pass filter off and set the high pass filter to 15kHz before beginning this procedure. - 1.
+Inject an audio signal of 300Hz 1.5V rms (+5dBm) into the CTCSS input (D-range 1 (PL100) pin 8).